google/gsocguides/pages/mentor/20-org_application.md

 * Has your org been accepted as a mentor org in GSoC?
 * What year was your project started?
 * Where does your source code live?
+* Link to your Ideas List (this is the most important part of the application!)

 You'll also be asked to complete a profile for your organization including the
 following: